twiforce/fukuro/README.md

 --------
 Tinyboard is still beta software -- there are bound to be bugs.
 If you find a bug, please report it.

+SynchIE is even more beta software, but at some time it'll be pretty useable.

 If you need assistance with installing, configuring, or using Tinyboard, you may find support from a variety of sources: